William Osula: International career

 Osula was born in Aarhus, Denmark to a Danish mother and a Nigerian-French father and moved to England at a young age.
 Osula is eligible to play for Denmark, England, France and Nigeria.
 He also holds both British and French nationalities.
 He was called up to a training camp for the Denmark U19s in February 2022.
 He debuted with the Denmark U19s in a friendly 3–2 loss to the Hungary U19s on 23 February 2022.

+In November 2025, he was called up to the Danish national team for the World Cup qualification matches against Scotland and Belarus, but an injury forced him to withdraw.
+He was replaced by Yussuf Poulsen.